 Some borrowers might be able to roll over thousands of dollars into a used car loan, while others might have trouble financing the cost of a used car without providing a down payment to increase vehicle equity.

 Your credit history sets the terms of your loan.
 Excellent credit borrowers might obtain an approval for up to 120 percent of a vehicle's value, while poor credit applicants might obtain an approval for as little as 60 percent of a vehicle's value.
 This percentage is called a loan-to-value ratio.
-Your potential lender reviews your credit history to determine your lending risk.
-The higher your credit risk, the less you'll be able to borrow.
-A history of late payments, unpaid accounts, judgments or tax liens significantly decreases your chances of financing negative equity.
+The CFPB describes it as the total vehicle loan value divided by its actual value.

 The price you pay for a used car also affects your loan-to-value ratio.
 If you purchase a $15,000 vehicle with an $18,000 lending value, you might be able to roll over $3,000 in negative equity to your new loan if you secured a loan with a 100 percent loan-to-value ratio.